 Initiated in 2003, the Bishko Prize honors Professor Charles Julian Bishko, the distinguished historian of medieval Iberia who taught for 39 years at the University of Virginia.
 The biennial prize recognizes the best peer-reviewed article or book chapter on medieval Iberian history published by a North American scholar.
 Submissions will only be accepted from those who are active members at the time of submission.

 Submissions will be solicited in the fall of even-numbered years.
+The call for fall 2022 submissions will be posted soon; the deadline will be January 16, 2023.

 2021 Bishko Awards: Jessica Boon and Dana Wessell Lightfoot & Alexandra Guerson